switowski/portfolio/src/drafts/updating-global-python-packages/index.md

 ---
 title: Updating Global Python Packages
-description: How to update all global Python packages after you update Python version?
+description: How to update all the global Python packages after you update your Python version?
 tags: ['Python', 'pipx']
+date: 2030-01-06

 ---

 I'm pretty happy with my setup for local Python development using pyenv, virtualfish, and pipx.